xuanson2406/go-vcloud-director-fptcloud-m/CONTRIBUTING.md

 ### Create a Pull Request

-To contribute your feature, create a pull request by going to the [go-vcloud-director-fptcloud upstream repo on GitHub](https://github.com/xuanson2406/go-vcloud-director-fptcloud) and pressing the 'New pull request' button.
+To contribute your feature, create a pull request by going to the [go-vcloud-director upstream repo on GitHub](https://github.com/vmware/go-vcloud-director) and pressing the 'New pull request' button.

-Select 'compare across forks' and select imahacker/go-vcloud-director-fptcloud as 'head fork' and foo-api-fix-22 as the 'compare' branch.
-Leave the base fork as xuanson2406/go-vcloud-director-fptcloud and main.
+Select 'compare across forks' and select imahacker/go-vcloud-director as 'head fork' and foo-api-fix-22 as the 'compare' branch.
+Leave the base fork as vmware/go-vcloud-director and main.

 ### Wait...

-Your pull request will automatically build in [Travis CI](https://travis-ci.org/xuanson2406/go-vcloud-director-fptcloud/).
+Your pull request will automatically build in [Travis CI](https://travis-ci.org/vmware/go-vcloud-director/).
 Have a look and correct any failures.

 Meanwhile a committer will look the request over and do one of three things: